Code-Institute-Submissions/Kids-Memory-Game-MS2/README.md

 - I want to have fun
 - I want to see nice and colorful game
 - I want to see nice pictures that will keep my atention
-- I want to see my score and moves
+- I want to see my time and moves

 #
 # Scope